 The complainant should submit a formal complaint within 90 calendar days of the cause for complaint.
-If the complaint is received outside of term time, the calendar day timings for managing the complaint will start on the first school day after the holiday period.
+If the complaint is received out of term time, the calendar day timings for managing the complaint will start on the first day after the holiday period.

-FORMAL PROCEDURE - Stage 1\ (up to 10 school working days in total)
+FORMAL PROCEDURE - Stage 1\ (up to 10 school days total)

-Written complaint to the Headteacher
+Written complaint to the Headteacher -

+Received by Headteacher -

+Acknowledgement - 3 school days
-- Received by Headteacher; - Acknowledgement 3 school days: - Investigation (including any discussion with the complainant); - Formal written response (from the Headteacher 10 school days from receipt).

-\If the complaint is about the Headteacher then the complaint will be directed to the Chair of Governors and considered as a Stage 2 complaint.
+- -Investigation (including any discussion with the complainant) - -Formal Response (from the Headteacher 10 school days from receipt) - \If the complaint is about the Headteacher then the complaint will be directed to the Chair of Governors and considered as a Stage 2 complaint.

-FORMAL PROCEDURE - Stage 2 (up to 10 school working days in total)
+FORMAL PROCEDURE - Stage 2 (up to 10 school working days total)

-Complaint to the Chair of Governors requesting review of the

-Headteacher's decision or a complaint about the Headteacher
+Complaint to the Chair of Governors requesting review of Head's decision or a complaint about the Headteacher

-- Received by Chair of Governors (within 10 school days of the Headteacher's response); - Acknowledgement 3 school days;

-- Investigation (including any discussion with the complainant); - Formal written response (from the Chair of Governors or Clerk) 10 school days from receipt.
+- -Received by Chair of Governors (within 10 days of the Head's response); - -Acknowledgement 3 school days - -Investigation (including any discussion with the complainant); - -Formal Response (from the Chair of Governors or Clerk) 10 school days from receipt